Skip to Content

 2. Add the spice paste and ground spices.
 Saute over medium heat for the next ten minutes.

-3. Add the beef cubes, followed by the coconut milk.
+3. Add the beef cubes, followed by the coconut cream.
 Mix thoroughly and wait until it comes to a boil.

 4. Adjust the heat to a minimum.
 Let it stew for at least three hours.